protomaps/docs/basemaps/build.md

 ## Build the planet

-The recommended system requirements for building a planet tileset are:
+The recommended system requirements for building a planet tileset in < 3 hours are:

 * CPU: As many CPU cores as possible.
 Recommended: Intel Core i9 series, AMD Ryzen 9 series, AWS `c7gd.8xlarge` or equivalent.
 * RAM: 64GB of RAM.